Kvalifika/kvalifika-swift-sample/README.md

 # Kvalifika SDK Swift Sample

-Use Kvalifika SDK to easily integrate into your Android app
+Use Kvalifika SDK to easily integrate into your iOS app

 Table of content: